nero302/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Hello and welcome to my website!
-My name is Ivan Simpson-Kent and I'm a PhD candidate at the University of Cambridge where I condcut research in developmental cognitive neuroscience.
-Specifically, I use statistical models (e.g. structual equation models & network science) to understand how the brain and behavior interact during childhood and adolescence to produce intelligence (e.g. working memory & fluid intelligence).
-After my PhD, I plan to apply insights from my research to help guide education policy, especially for disadvantaged youth struggling to learn in school.
+bio: Ivan Simpson-Kent is a PhD candidate in Medical Science at the University of Cambridge.
+His research focuses on how the brain and behavior interact during childhood and adolescence to produce intelligence.

 interests:
 - Intelligence